 Senior Solo Free Dance: 3:10 +/- 10 seconds MUSIC MUST HAVE AN AUDIBLE RHYTHMIC BEAT WITH THE EXCEPTION OF 10 SECONDS AT THE BEGINNING OF THE PROGRAM Music must have a change of tempo and/or expression.
 Edge Elements Two options: 1) One combination edge element plus one short edge element Or 2) Three different short edge elements with different positions.
 Notes: Each short edge element should have different positions so they would create two completely different pictures.
 A position may be repeated in both sides of a combination edge element only.
 Combination Edge may not exceed 12 seconds in total.
 Short edge elements may not exceed 7 seconds.
 Spin One Spin but no more.
 Minimum of three revolutions on one foot.
 May change feet more than once.
 Note: NO FLYING SPINS or FLYING ENTRIES PERMITTED Step Sequence One step sequence from the following list: serpentine, circular, midline or diagonal.
-The step sequence must fully utilize the ice surface and should include a variety of steps and turns such as brackets, counters, rockers, mohawks, twizzles and Choctaws as examples.
-(See Step Sequences on page 31 for how to achieve levels) Not permitted elements: stops, pattern regressions, loops and jumps of more than one-half rotation, dance spins, and pirouettes.
+The step sequence must fully utilize the ice surface and should include a variety of steps and turns and must include brackets, counters, rockers, mohawks, twizzles and choctaws.
+Not permitted elements: stops, pattern regressions, loops and jumps of more than one-half rotation, dance spins, and pirouettes.
 One Foot Turn Sequence One, One Foot Turn Sequence to be skated anywhere in the program.
-It must meet the definition of the One Foot Turn Sequence as defined on page 34.
+It must meet the definition of the One Foot Turn Sequence as defined on page 32.
 Not permitted elements: stops, pattern regressions, loops and jumps of more than one-half rotation, dance spins, and pirouettes.
 Twizzle Series One solo twizzle series.
-At least two steps required between 1st and 2nd twizzles but no more than four steps between twizzles.
-Choreographic Elements Three Choreographic Elements to be selected from the following: Choreographic Character Step Choreographic Sliding Movement Choreographic Spinning Movement Choreographic Twizzling Movement - (can only be performed after required Twizzles)
+At least two steps required but no more than four steps between twizzles.
+Choreographic Character Step Must be placed around the short axis and proceed from barrier to barrier.
+Must commence with a full stop (or opening pose) at one barrier or the other.
+May be performed at any point in the program.
+Choreographic Sliding Movement May be performed at any point in the program.
+See definitions in Technical Section for description on page 38.